CommitteeOfZero/committeeofzero.github.io/_posts/2024-10-15-sglbp-patch.markdown

 ##### Script fixes

-A full translation check of the game has been completed, fixing grammatical issues, minor typos, and wording issues, as well as an extensive amount of inconsistencies with text formatting and a handful of translation fixes.
+A full translation check of the game has been completed, fixing mistranslations, grammatical issues, minor typos, and wording issues, as well as an extensive number of inconsistencies with text formatting.

 ##### Better typography

-Adds word-wrapping to the phone and displays text in a nicer font.
+Adds word wrapping to phone text and displays story text in a nicer font.

 ##### High-quality FMV music